Frequently Asked Questions

 Can I complete the Bachelor of Science in Health and Physical Education degree (B.S.Ed.) through part-time, evening or distance learning/internet coursework?

 The Health and Physical Education (HPE) undergraduate program is available only through on-campus, day coursework.
-This degree program can be completed on either the Statesboro Campus or the Armstrong Campus beginning fall 2018.
+This degree program can be completed on the Statesboro Campus.
 Currently there are no internet or distance learning programs in place for undergraduate education degrees at Georgia Southern.
 The HPE program also requires certain combinations of courses to be taken concurrently, so steady progression through the program requires full-time enrollment.

 What is TEP?